JuliuszB12/Optimal-sequential-stock-trading-strategy-with-DDPG/README.md

 ## Files description

-data_preprocess.py downloads data from Yahoo Finance and calculates technical analysis indicators
+thesis_PL.pdf represents an official diploma thesis document containing a detailed description of the algorithms used and the entire project in Polish data_preprocess.py downloads data from Yahoo Finance and calculates technical analysis indicators
 actor_critic_networks.py are the Actor and Critic DNN neural network frameworks
 ddpg_agent.py is the DDPG-DRL algorithm agent